-The elements come from the two eternal substances, matter and form ("eternal" a parte post, i.e, eternal after having been divinely created).
+The five elements come from the two eternal substances, matter and form (eternal a parte post).
 They have their "proper places," one above the other, the earth at the bottom or center, surrounded by the sphere of water, then air, then fire, and above that the aether.
 The lower four elements remain in their places until forced to move by the rotating spheres above them.
 After having been displaced, those four elements return to their proper places in a straight line, up in the case of air and fire, down in the case of earth and water.
 The proper place, or rather, position, of the fifth element is in the cosmos, above the sublunar elements of earth, water, air and fire.
 This quintessence constantly rotates, at unvarying speed (although each sphere has its own unchanging speed and rotational path).

 The lower four elements lack intelligence.
-Maimonides says that the elements are "dead bodies" (nakhim metim / אגֹסומ מיהה), which means that, in and of themselves, they have no life force.
-They have only a sort of natural compulsion to return to their proper places.
+Maimonides actually says that the elements are "dead bodies" (nakhim metim / אנסומ מיחה), which means that, in and of themselves, they have no life force.
+They have only a sort of natural gravity that makes them return to their proper places.
 Since they have no principle of independent movement, they have no life.
 By contrast, the spheres made of ever-turning aether have souls, for only an intelligent soul produces circular motion (Guide 2:4).
 The soul of the outer sphere rules the rest of the universe, giving each entity its properties.
 It is the ultimate cause of every motion.
 It is also the ultimate cause of souls.